 In this early example of police-based reality TV hosted by William Shatner, we are treated to reenactments of real-life 911 rescues.
 Recordings of the actual calls, interspersed with interviews with the paramedics and other rescue workers, provide a vivid look at the life-or-death dramas that occur every day.
-Written by

 Jean-Marc Rocher <email@example.com>

 The majority of the events shown on the shows are actually recreations, however, the 911 recordings are almost always the authentic, original recordings.
 The phrase "actual call" would appear at the bottom of the screen to denote this.
 See more